MichalKurzewski/multiavatar-reanimated-react-native/README.md

 The editor exposes:

-- 4 shape tabs (Top / Clothes / Eyes / Mouth) with 16-shape circular thumbnail
+- 4 shape tabs (Top / Clothes / Eyes / Mouth) with circular thumbnail grid (27
-  grid; each thumbnail zooms in on the active part.
+  variants for Top, 16 for the other parts); each thumbnail zooms in on the active part.
 - Skin and Background color tabs.
 - Per-part Main + (when applicable) Accent color pickers.
 Single-color shapes auto-collapse to Main only.